 But mostly importantly, remember to give yourself a break:

 I cancel anything that requires me to ‘adult’.

 Sometimes I delegate tasks to ‘well me’.
 Well me can deal with that at some point in the future so I don’t have to worry about that now.
 I also try to do what ‘well me’ would tell me to do, e.g. ‘well me’ would buy potatoes cos you know you’ll eat potatoes so buy potatoes – rather than worrying about not feeling hungry and not being able to decide what to buy.

 It might not work for everyone and isn’t a great permanent coping strategy but I find it helps me in short-term things.
 It also helps me remind me that ‘well me’ is still there, just a bit squished down and covered up.

 10. EMOTIONAL CARE

-Finally our Peer Support Group identified a KEY aspect of managing depression, that so many of us overlook: allowing our feelings.
+Finally our community identified a KEY aspect of managing depression, that so many of us overlook: allowing our feelings.